 Below are some of the most commonly asked questions regarding our alcohol rehab clinics.
 These are:

 - How much does rehab cost?: There are a number of things that go into the cost of rehab.
 It depends on where you go, what they offer, and whether you are doing inpatient or outpatient.
-Typically the more amenities a rehab center offers, the more expensive it will be.
+Typically the more amenities a rehab centre offers, the more expensive it will be.
 Most rehab centres should offer medicine, access to doctors, and therapy.
 On the other hand, some rehab centres have swimming pools, horses, etc. that give patients things to do but often cause a centre to cost more